aws-samples/amazon-eks-security-immersion-day/content/1-create-workspace-environment/awsevent/connect-to-ws/index.en.md

 weight : 22
 ---

-To help you get hands-on as quickly as possible, the Amazon EKS Security Immersion Workshop team has pre-created you AWS environment.
+To help you get hands-on as quickly as possible, the Amazon EKS Security Immersion Workshop team has pre-created your AWS environment.
 You will need the participant hash, which should have been provided upon entry, and your email address to track your unique session.

 The facilitator will provide you with an AWS account to deploy the components covered in this workshop.
 To access this AWS account you need to login to Workshop Studio.